-Over the past 5 years, an average of 122 new dwellings have been approved in Wonthaggi, equating to 19% of the municipal total.
+Over the 5 years to 2021, an average of 122 new dwellings were approved in Wonthaggi, equating to 19% of the municipal total.
 This proportion has been increasing.

 With a shortage of rental housing, weakening housing affordability across the Shire and substantial public sector investment in the regional centre, the housing strategy should plan for Wonthaggi to play an important role in providing a range of housing products, lot sizes and tenure types for permanent residents.